aws-samples/non-profit-blockchain/ngo-events/README.md

 - Transaction events - these are triggered when a transaction has been committed to the ledger.
 - Chaincode events - these are custom events created by the chaincode developer and contained within the chaincode.
 Chaincode events are triggered when the block containing the invoking transaction is committed to the ledger.

-In our NGO donation application we will be listening for a chaincode event indicating a donation has been has made.
+In our NGO donation application we will be listening for chaincode events that indicate a donation has been has made.
+We will then send an SMS notifying the user of this donation.

 ## Pre-requisites
  There are multiple parts to the workshop.
-Before starting on Part 7, you should have completed [Part 1](../ngo-fabric/README.md), [Part 2](../ngo-chaincode/README.md) and  [Part 6](../ngo-lambda/README.md).
+Before starting on Part 7, you should have completed [Part 1](../ngo-fabric/README.md) and [Part 2](../ngo-chaincode/README.md).

  In the AWS account where you [created the Fabric network](../ngo-fabric/README.md), use Cloud9 to SSH into the Fabric client node.
 The key (i.e. the .PEM file) should be in your home directory.
 The DNS of the Fabric client node EC2 instance can be found in the output of the CloudFormation stack you created in [Part 1](../ngo-fabric/README.md).